AdobeDocs/uxp-photoshop/src/pages/guides/uxp-developer-tool/index.md

 # UXP Developer Toolkit

-The UXP Developer Tool (UDT) is a standalone GUI application that loads, unloads, and helps debug your UXP plugins.
+The UXP Developer Toolkit (UDT) is a standalone GUI application that loads, unloads, and helps debug your UXP plugins.
 It is the easiest way to create the initial shell for a plugin as well as to submit the plugin for inclusion in the Marketplace.

 ## Installation
-You can download installers for the UDT [here](#TBD).
+You can download installers for the UDT [here](#LINKNEEDED).
 Once it's downloaded, run the installer just like any other one on Mac or Windows.
 On macOS, it creates a folder in your `Applications` folder named "Adobe UXP Developer Tool."
 On Windows, the folder is in the `Program Files->Adobe` folder.

 ## What Does it Do?
 The Developer Toolkit makes it easy to build, debug, and package plugins.
 It has a "create" mode that walks you through the steps of creating the scaffolding for a basic plugin using either plain ("vanilla") JavaScript or React.
 The Toolkit connects to the host application (e.g., Photoshop) and controls the loading and unloading of plugins.